Susendramusani/CHATBOT-FOR-MENTAL-HEALTH-SUPPORT-/README.md

-# A Comparative Study of Rule-Based, Retrieval-Based & Generative Models
+# CHATBOT FOR MENTAL HEALTH SUPPORT: A Comparative Study of Rule-Based, Retrieval-Based & Generative Models

 ## Table of Contents